 Food waste is a continual issue in the United States.
-A new study reported that nearly 150,000 tons of food is wasted, or about one pound per American daily.
+A new study reported that nearly 150,000 tons of food is being waste, or about one pound per American daily.
 Recently, “healthy eaters” have been pinned as the worst offenders, with produce as one of the most wasted foods.
 But who wants to be told they’re contributing to waste when they’re just trying to eat fruits and vegetables?

 While you may be trying to do your body some good by increasing your produce intake, you might need some inspiration to get creative with how you buy and utilize your groceries.
-Let’s dive into some practical tips that may help you be more mindful of your food choices and reduce the amount of food you waste.
+Let’s dive into some practical tips that may help you reduce food and be more mindful of your food choices and reduce the amount of food you waste.

 1. Get Creative at Home